 You can take a course in a field you may have not otherwise encountered, explore a subject introduced in a General Requirement course, learn about a subject that sheds light on a potential major, study abroad, pursue a second major or minor or investigate any other area of interest.

 Policies Governing Electives

-Electives, by definition, fulfill neither General Education Requirements nor the Major Requirement, but are counted toward the total number of course units required for graduation.
+Electives, by definition, fulfill neither General Education requirement nor the Major requirement, but are counted toward the total number of course units required for graduation.
 Students have a required number of Arts and Sciences electives and depending on the major, there is room for exploration beyond the Arts and Sciences.
 Certain key courses in Computer Science, Statistics, Design and Fine Arts also play a substantial role in the Arts and Sciences Curriculum and count as Arts and Sciences electives.
 Students should consult with their pre-major advisor to discuss how their Electives fit into their overall curriculum, and how many they are likely to need.